duckingod/vue-reactivity-slidev/slides.md

 # Reactivity on Watch
 Look a little deeper into `watch`

-There are 4 ways to use watch, we are going to discuss 1.
+There are 4 ways to use watch, each of them have different behavior,
+we are going to discuss 1.
 2. 3. among them.

 ```js
 const saved = ref(false);